mrjk/easy-vagrant/README.md

 ```
 Better than Ruby syntax, nah?
 So, let's go into it :-)

-> Easy-vagrant is still in development, some features will come in future releases.

 ## Quick start
 To follow this quick start guide, you must ensure you have at least VirtualBox and Vagrant installed on you computer: